ibexa/documentation-user/docs/pim/create_product.md

 ---
-description: Create new Products or modify existing ones.
+description: Create new products or modify existing ones.
 ---

-# Create Product
+# Create product

-If your [user role](../permission_management/work_with_permissions.md) has the `Product/Edit` permission, you can modify Product and add individual attributes or attribute groups.
+If your [user role](../permission_management/work_with_permissions.md) has the `Product/Edit` permission, you can modify product and add individual attributes or attribute groups.
 You can create new [products](products.md#products) to present your offer in the website, including product specification, and pricing.
 Each product has a unique identifying product code.

 !!! note